Year 6 at St Matthew’s Catholic Primary School

 Hello and welcome to Year 6!

-During their final year at St Matthew’s our children work hard to prepare for their transition to St. Thomas More, and we work towards KS2 SATs, which take place in May.
+During their final year at St Matthew’s, our children work hard to prepare for their transition to St. Thomas More.
 We have a great year planned, with some fantastic topics to explore.
-I will keep parents and carers up to date via DOJO (see below for more details) and you can follow our curriculum plans which are located in the Long Term Plan document at the bottom of this page.
+We will keep parents and carers up to date via DOJO (see below for more details) and you can follow our curriculum plans which are located in the Long Term Plan document at the bottom of this page.